Bocas del Toro Archipelago: Biodiversity

 Bocas del Toro Archipelago is composed of reef, mangrove, and seagrass bed ecosystems.
 Additionally, the archipelago fosters a variety of wildlife, including dolphins, birds, crocodiles, poison dart frogs and it also serves as a nesting site for marine turtles.
 The archipelago has also been designated as a Hope Spot.

 Strawberry poison dart frogs (Dendrobates pumilio) found in the archipelago exhibit color polymorphisms in their populations among the islands of Colon, Popa, and Bastimentos, as well as other sites in the mainland.

 The major islands of the archipelago, Colón, Bastimentos, Cristóbal, Popa, Solarte, and Cayo Agua, have been designated an Important Bird Area (IBA) by BirdLife International because they support significant populations of white-crowned pigeons and three-wattled bellbirds.

+Resource Management

+The archipelago is managed through protected areas, with fisheries and tourism regulations, the plan was develop through taking into consideration the community through town hall meetings by the government of Panama (MiAmbiente), to promote conservation and better use of resources of the area.
+Bocas del Toro is considered a zone of Tourism Development of National Interest since the 1990's, as this became the most important industry in the region, placing it as one on the main touristic areas for development in Panama.